ncatlab/nlab-content/pages/8/7/0/0/10078/content.md

 * Steven Abel, Nicola Andrea Dondi, _UV Completion on the Worldline_ ([arXiv:1905.04258](https://arxiv.org/abs/1905.04258))

+For photon-graviton scattering:

+* Fiorenzo Bastianelli, Francesco Comberiati, Leonardo de la Cruz, *Light bending from eikonal in worldline quantum field theory* ([arXiv:2112.05013](https://arxiv.org/abs/2112.05013))

 For [[black hole]] [[scattering]]:

 * Gustav Mogull, [[Jan Plefka]], Jan Steinhoff, _Classical black hole scattering from a worldline quantum field theory_ ([arXiv:2010.02865](https://arxiv.org/abs/2010.02865))

-and for photon-graviton scattering:

-* Fiorenzo Bastianelli, Francesco Comberiati, Leonardo de la Cruz, *Light bending from eikonal in worldline quantum field theory* ([arXiv:2112.05013](https://arxiv.org/abs/2112.05013))
+(Note: The so-called "worldline quantum field theory" formalism is not literally the same as the "worldline formalism" discussed in the current article but is a background field theory.)

 A list of more literature is at